SalomePlatform/yacs/doc/hxx2salome.rst

-The component can now be used inside salome, from the python embedded console, or from Supervision.
+The component can now be used inside SALOME, from the python embedded console, or from Supervision.